-Pam wrote The Accidental Librarian; and co-wrote Grants for Libraries: a How-To-Do-It Manual; the feature article in Computers in Libraries July-August 2006, “Wishing Won’t Work: 10 Things You Need to Know and Do When Applying for Technology Grants”; Grant Writing Basics, a web tutorial for the University of North Texas School of Library and Information Sciences; and she co-hosts the Library Grants blog.
-She has presented at the Computers in Libraries Conference, Internet Librarian Conference and the New Mexico Library Association Annual Conference, and she has taught classes and workshops on grants for libraries and non-profits.
-Winning Grants: A Multimedia How-To-Do-It Manual for Librarians, her newset book, is scheduled to be published by Neal-Schuman Publishers in 2010.
+She co-wrote Winning Grants: A How-To-Do-It Manual for Librarians and Grants for Libraries: a How-To-Do-It Manual; the feature article in Computers in Libraries July-August 2006, “Wishing Won’t Work: 10 Things You Need to Know and Do When Applying for Technology Grants”; Grant Writing Basics, a web tutorial for the University of North Texas School of Library and Information Sciences; and she co-hosts the Library Grants blog.
+She has presented at the Computers in Libraries Conference, Internet Librarian Conference and the New Mexico Library Association Annual Conference, among others; and she has taught classes and workshops on grants for libraries and non-profits.
+A new revision of Winning Grants: A How-To-Do-It Manual for Librarians is scheduled to be published in late 2016 by ALA Publishing.

 Pam has written successful proposals for government, foundation and association grants, administered grant projects and reviewed grant proposals for federal and state agencies.